 Accounting for insurance contracts is changing.
 It’s time to prepare for the impacts on your business.

-The new insurance contracts standard – expected around the end of this year – will significantly impact insurers.
-It is much more than just an accounting change as it will impact the business as a whole.
+The new insurance contracts standard – expected within the next few months – will significantly impact insurers.
+It is much more than an accounting change as it will impact the business as a whole.

 Implementing the new requirements will be very complex, so – now that the IASB have concluded their substantive discussions – it’s time to engage.
 The challenges involved reach beyond accounting and will require significant changes to:

 The new insurance contracts standard introduces a new measurement model for insurance liabilities.